seanbao/mnemonas/docs/reverse-proxy-setup.en.md

 docker compose up -d
 ```

 The template uses `network_mode: host` so Traefik can reach the host's `127.0.0.1:8080` MnemoNAS listener.
-Expose only `80/443` publicly; do not add port mappings or security-group rules for `8080/9090/9091`.
+Expose only `80/443` publicly; do not add port mappings or security-group rules for `8080/9090/9091` or custom backend ports.

 ### Docker Compose All-in-One Example